The Greek Dodecanese Islands: Kos & Rhodes

 - Round-trip flights booked through Go Ahead Tours arrive in and depart from Athens.
 When you first arrive, a representative from Go Ahead Tours will meet you at the airport and take you to your hotel.
 If you don’t see them, please remain in the arrival lounge: They might be escorting one of your fellow travelers.

-- Transfers to and from the airport at your destination are included for travelers who’ve purchased their flights through Go Ahead Tours.
-Travelers who purchased their own flights may request airport transfers with Go Ahead Tours for an additional cost.
+- Transfers to and from the airport at the beginning and end of the tour are included for travelers who purchased their flights through Go Ahead Tours.
+Travelers who booked their own flights are responsible for securing their own airport transfers.

 - Flights from Athens to Kos and from Rhodes to Athens, as well as a ferry ride from Kos to Rhodes, are included in the price of your tour.